sjoemelsoftware/jidhr-arabic-vocab-tracker/README.md

 1. Follow the setup instructions in `/server/README.md`
 2. Configure the Chrome extension to use your self-hosted backend URL
 3. Ensure your hosting environment meets all backend requirements (Rust, Java, SQLite)

+Note: The self-hosted version does not require an API key - simply point the extension to your backend URL and you're ready to go.

+### Tracked Vocabulary

+The self-hosted backend provides the following endpoints for vocabulary access:

+- `GET /vocabulary` - Retrieve complete vocabulary list
+- `GET /vocabulary/:status` - Filter vocabulary by status (e.g., `/vocabulary/known`)

+Note: While the self-hosted version currently doesn't provide a web interface for vocabulary overview, all data can be accessed through these API endpoints.

 ## Features